CRESS Alternate Quick Start

 • o as in port, but raised in boat bo^t (back mid-low)

-Consonants-Front to Back, most with NOTHING DIFFERENT TO LEARN
+Consonants-Front to Back, mostly NOTHING DIFFERENT TO LEARN

 • p pin b bin ( lips close at front, no tongue)